-Resolution of Promulgation
+Letter of Promulgation

 The Emergency Preparedness Coordinator will coordinate review, revision, and re-promulgation of this plan every two years or when changes occur, such as lessons learned from exercises or events.
-Changes to the annexes and appendices, and non-substantive changes to the Basic Plan, may be made by the Emergency Preparedness Coordinator, under the direction of the City Manager or acting City Manager, without formal City Council approval.
+Changes to the annexes and appendices, and non-substantive changes to the Basic Plan, may be made by the Emergency Preparedness Coordinator, under the direction of the City Manager, without formal City Council approval.